Martur

-Marturu is a mandal panchayat in Bapatla district of the Indian state of Andhra Pradesh.
-It is the mandal headquarters of Martur mandal in chirala revenue division.
-As of 2011 Census of India, Martur had a population of 21,434 with average literacy rate of 67.48 %.
-Martur is famous for granite polishing industries Vegetable market and also an educational hub for surrounding villages.
+Martur, also known as Marturu, is a village in Bapatla district of the Indian state of Andhra Pradesh.
+It is the mandal headquarters of Martur mandal in Bapatla revenue division.
+As of 2011 Census of India, Martur had a population of 21,437 with average literacy rate of 67.48%.
+Martur is famous for granite polishing industries, vegetable market and also an educational hub for surrounding villages.